The Citizens Bank Story

 Citizens Bank is proud to be a locally owned, independent bank.
-We have been providing quality banking services to our community for over 111 years.
-With locations in Eldon and Versailles, MO., we take pride in offering the contemporary banking services our customers need, with a friendly, personal, hometown touch!
+We have been providing quality banking services to our community for over 114 years.
+With locations in Eldon, Versailles, and Excelsior, Missouri.
+We take pride in offering the contemporary banking services our customers need, with a friendly, personal, hometown touch!